karinapichardo/Level/README.md

 I  was able to incorporate JS into different components of my website.

 In this project I was able to create a hamburger menu with JavaScript which was neat.
 I also added a cool scroll animation using JavaScript.
+As well as an active state for my navigation links with JS.

 I’m learning about the limitations of CSS, although awesome, there’s a lot that you can easily do with JavaScript.
 So I look forward to continuing to use both!